Subscribe

 Other healthy fruits for dogs

-• Blueberries.
-Freezable, portable, and tossable, blueberries are brimming with healthy vitamins and make a great on-the-go snack for active pups.
+Blueberries.
+Freezable, portable, and tossable, blueberries are a good source of vitamins and make a great on-the-go snack for active pups.
+Grapes or raisins.
+As few as one to three grapes/raisins can cause kidney failure in dogs.
+As such, take care to avoid these toxic foods.

-• Watermelon.
-Watermelons are roughly 92% water, so a few cubes (without the rind or seeds) can give your pup a hydration boost.
-They’re also high in vitamin C, low in calories, and contain beneficial amino acids and antioxidants.
+Watermelon.
+Watermelons are roughly 92% water, so a few small cubes (without the rind or seeds) can give your pup a hydration boost thanks to the fruit’s water content.
+Macadamia nuts.
+Dogs that ingest macadamia nuts (even in small amounts) can become paralyzed and lose the ability to walk.

 Frequently asked questions